-Civilian jail board members scold St. Louis mayor for lack of help, as they fight for access
+Civilian jail board members scold St. Louis mayor for lack of help as they fight for access

 People are also reading…

-“I don’t want to be on this board and something happens, and we were not given the resources and the tools to circumvent it,” said member and civil rights leader Rev. Daryl Gray during the board's meeting last week.
+“I don’t want to be on this board and something happens, and we were not given the resources and the tools to circumvent it,” said member and civil rights leader the Rev. Darryl Gray during the board’s meeting last week.

-When Mayor Tishaura O. Jones signed a law last August creating the division the jail board falls under, she touted it as another act of government transparency — despite her administration being publicly criticized for its efforts to bypass Sunshine laws.
+When Jones signed a law last August creating the division the jail board falls under, she touted it as another act of government transparency — despite her administration being publicly criticized for its efforts to bypass Sunshine laws.

 But board members say they have yet to be given materials they’re authorized to view, such as jail complaints, incident reports, records and files of completed investigations and relevant data.
 This has left the board unable to subpoena and interview complainants, witnesses and employees.

-On one occasion, Janis Mensah, the chair of the jail board, said they were forcibly removed by one of the jail’s correctional officers when they tried to visit the jail this month during a scheduled visit.
+On one occasion, Janis Mensah, the chair of the jail board, said they were forcibly removed by one of the jail’s staff when they tried to visit the jail this month during a scheduled visit.

 The Jones administration’s only response to the critique has come from Nicole Barton, whom the mayor appointed last year to lead the city’s Criminal Justice Coordinating Council.
 In a statement, Barton said all parties involved were working to “identify pathways to move forward.”